mhutch/MonoDevelop.MSBuildEditor/README.md

 ### Navigation

-The *Go to Definition* command can be used to navigate to an import or an SDK.
-If the import has multiple valid ways it can be evaluated, you can navigate to any of them.
+You can use the *Go to Definition* command or *Command*-click to navigate to any import, SDK or filename.
+If an import has multiple valid ways it can be evaluated, you can navigate to any of them.
 When navigating to an SDK, you can navigate to any of the `.props` and `.targets` in it.

 The *Find References* command can accurately and precisely find all references to items, properties, metadata and tasks throughout your project and its imports.

 ![](images/find-references.png)

+If you have "Highlight Identifiers" feature enabled, it'll work for MSBuild files too.

 ### Imports